Michal-Atlas/DawnStorm/dawnstorm.md

 > University Student -> Engineer -> Senior Engineer

-After taking 4 levels in a profession you may start Ranking up its next Tier, alternatively 1.5x the required amount in any related Professions, this is always the case with professions that do not have a first Tier.
+After taking 3 levels in a profession you may start Ranking up its next Tier, alternatively 1.5x the required amount in any related Professions, this is always the case with professions that do not have a first Tier.

-> So having 4 Ranks in Magic Acolyte (Tier I) and 2 ranks in Hunter (Tier I) would allow you to take Druid (Tier II)
+> So having 3 Ranks in Magic Acolyte (Tier I) and 1 rank in Hunter (Tier I) would allow you to take Druid (Tier II)

 Some professions will list prerequisites.
 These prerequisites are listed under `Rite` in the description of the `Profession`.